dart-lang/language/working/0110-incremental-sound-nnbd/feature-specification.md

 libraries shall be treated as non-nullable.
 As a result, legacy types will never appear as type annotations in migrated libraries, nor will they appear in reified positions.

+### Type reification

+All types reified in legacy libraries are reified as legacy types.
+Runtime subtyping checks treat them according to the subtyping rules specified separately.

+### Runtime checks and weak checking

+When weak checking is enabled, runtime type tests (including explicit and implicit casts) shall succeed with a warning whenever the runtime type test would have succeeded if all `?` types were ignored, `Never` were treated as `Null`, and `required` named parameters were treated as optional.

 ### Exports